isaac-sim/IsaacLab/docs/source/setup/installation.rst

 For completeness, we specify the commands here to check that everything is configured correctly.
 On a new terminal (**``Ctrl+Alt+T``**), run the following:

--  Check that the simulator is runs:
+-  Check that the simulator runs as expected:

    .. code:: bash